johngodley/search-regex/readme.txt

 1. Download `search-regex.zip`
 1. Unzip
-1. Upload `audit-trail` directory to your `/wp-content/plugins` directory
+1. Upload `search-regex` directory to your `/wp-content/plugins` directory
 1. Go to the plugin management page and enable the plugin
 1. Configure the plugin from `Management/Search Regex`